 Sensitive and highly emotional people often struggle with people-pleasing.
 This codependent pattern causes difficulties and problems in all relationships.
 You break codependency by choosing to be first with yourself.

-The process of ending codependency is about breaking behavioral energy patterns.
+The process of ending people-pleasing patterns and codependency is breaking behavioral patterns.

 This is comforting to know and embrace

 After realizing that some of the worst relationship pain I’ve had was/is caused by my own codependent patterns, I can let go of bitterness and resentment against others.
 It’s in taking responsibility for yourself, your patterns, and your lack of self-love that real healing takes place.